heavycoder-annu/repo1/README.md

 # repo1
-My first repository
-I am Annu Chauhan
+This is my first repository.
+I am Annu Chauhan.